arkaitzgarro/RedsysBundle/README.md

 RedsysBundle allows developer to specify the route of controller where redsys payment is processed as well as the route that will receive the transaction response.
-By default, this values are  `/payment/redsys/execute`and `/payment/redsys/result` but this values can be changed in configuration file.
+By default, this values are  `/checkout/payment/redsys` and `/checkout/payment/result` but this values can be changed in configuration file.
 Anyway, the bundle routes must be parsed by the framework, so these lines must be included into routing.yml file